 Related: How to make money as a teenager

 Can you sell on eBay as a teenager?

-You must be at least 18 years old to sell on eBay.
+You must be 18 years old or older to sell on eBay.
 The company’s user policy is very clear on that point.
 But with parental permission, your teenager can use your eBay account.

 If you’re feeling generous, you could agree to split the free listings between you.
 Just remember you’ll be legally responsible for everything done with your account.